sph-mn/sph-sp/readme.md

 # sph-sp
-c code and shared library for sound file input/output and example implementations of sound processors
+c code and shared library for sound synthesis and sequencing. the sound processor implementations can serve as examples.

 # features
 * basics